SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

    without semiconductors that are harder to get in Russia (so very elementary/short-range sights, for example).

-   Doubtful maintenance & refurbishing, lack of modern electronics, and obsolte tanks at the start are a bit of a handicap.
+   Doubtful maintenance & refurbishing, lack of modern electronics, and obsolete tanks at the start are a bit of a handicap.
 Still, _The Economist_ thinks they might squeeze out 90 refurbished tanks/month.